JoseMatos03/JoseMatos03/README.md

 ### Hi there, I'm Rodrigo 👋

-## I'm a Software Engineer Student
+## I'm a Software Engineer student at UMinho

 - 🔭 I’m currently learning literally everything
 - 🎮 I'm a certified gamer